-Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and our company, senior management and independent auditors, the Board has affirmatively determined that four of our six directors are independent directors within the meaning of the applicable NASDAQ listing standards: Messrs.
-Molineaux and Bierly and Drs.
-Cha and Mehra.
+Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his family members, and our company, senior management and independent auditors, the Board has affirmatively determined that five of our seven directors are independent directors within the meaning of the applicable NASDAQ listing standards: Mr. Bierly, Mr. Humphries, Dr. Mehra, Mr. Molineaux and Mr. Powell.
 In making these determinations, the Board found that none of these directors or nominees for director had a material or other disqualifying relationship with our company.